Giannis Throws Tantrum, Ladder After Terrible Night at Free Throw Line

-Giannis throws tantrum, ladder after terrible night at free throw line originally appeared on NBC Sports Philadelphia
+Giannis throws tantrum, ladder after terrible night at free throw line originally appeared on NBC Sports Chicago

 That’s what made the events that happened after Friday’s game at Wells Fargo Center even more surprising.